What is the RRRC?

 Open: Monday to Sunday 8am – 4pm

-The RRRC processes waste through a number of streams, including dark-green topped and red topped general waste bins and yellow topped recycling bins.
+The RRRC processes waste from the lime-green-topped Food Organics Garden Organics (FOGO) bins and yellow-topped recycling bins.
 In addition, the SMRC also provides residents and businesses with a disposal service for green waste.

 - Paper, plastics, glass and metals are collected from households using the yellow top bins, and are sorted and recovered in the Materials Recovery Facility, then sold to domestic and international markets; and